eternalstorms/NSView-ESSViewCategory/README.md

 For other Open Source projects of mine, please visit http://www.eternalstorms.at/opensource

 # I'd like to hear from you
-If you use ESSSquareProgressIndicator in one of your projects, please [let me know](mailto:opensource@eternalstorms.at)!
+If you use ESSSquareProgressIndicator in one of your projects, please be sure to [let me know](mailto:opensource@eternalstorms.at)!
 I'd love to hear about your apps and mention them here on this project page :) !!